 Harvey is a medium-sized town located in the state of Louisiana.
 With a population of 20,523 people and nine constituent neighborhoods, Harvey is the 20th largest community in Louisiana.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harvey is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Harvey is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Harvey who work in office and administrative support (13.24%), sales jobs (10.43%), and food service (8.70%).
+Unlike some towns, Harvey isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Harvey are a mix of both white- and blue-collar jobs.
+Overall, Harvey is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Harvey who work in office and administrative support (12.52%), food service (10.84%), and sales jobs (9.94%).

 The most common language spoken in Harvey is English.
 Other important languages spoken here include Spanish and Vietnamese.